-Florida Department of Education / Commission for Independent Education (FLDOE/CIE) - In accordance with 6E-1.0032 Fair Consumer Practices (page 5 of 44), Point 4 states, "All advertising and promotional literature shall be accurate and not misleading to the public.
-A copy of each advertisement shall be available to the Commission upon request for inspection at each location providing administrative services.
+Florida Department of Education / Commission for Independent Education (FLDOE/CIE) In accordance with 6E-1.0032 Fair Consumer Practices (page 5 of 44),

+Point 4 states, "All advertising and promotional literature shall be accurate and not misleading to the public.

+A copy of each advertisement shall be available to the Commission upon request for an inspection at each location providing administrative services.
 A copy of the recruitment material is forwarded to FLDOE/CIE as part of the annual licensure packet.
 The level of educational programs provided shall be disclosed.
-The recruitment material used does reflect the different levels of educational programs offered.
+The recruitment material used does reflect the various levels of educational programs offered.
 Compliance with subsection 6E-2.004(5) and paragraph 6E-2.004(11)(c), F.A.C., regarding recruitment, admissions, and advertising, is required of all institutions operating or soliciting students in Florida.
 See paragraph (6)(j) of this rule for requirements for statements regarding job opportunities.
 If any information is provided to students regarding salaries, such information shall be limited to accurate and unexaggerated representations of entry level salaries reflective of employees having the same skills, education, and experience as the students will have upon graduation.
 The recruitment material used does not mention anything about entry level salaries reflective of employees having the same skills, education, and experience as the students will have upon graduation.

 If advertising violations occur, the Commission shall require an institution to receive prior approval of future advertising copy before publication or broadcasting.
 Continued advertising violations shall result in probation with conditions and fines, or revocation of licensure pursuant to Sections 1005.34 and 1005.38, F.S.

-Any placement claims, employment predictions, or salary projections used by the institution in its recruiting efforts shall be accurate, and based upon reliable statistical data which shall be provided to all prospective students and to the Commission upon request.
-The recruitment material used does not mention anything about placement claims, employment predictions, or salary projections in its recruiting efforts shall be accurate, and based upon reliable statistical data which shall be accurate, and based upon request.
-The recruitment material used does not mention anything about placement claims, employment predictions, or salary projections used by the institution in its recruiting efforts shall be accurate, and based upon reliable statistical data which shall be provided to all prospective students and to the Commission upon request.
+Any placement claims, employment predictions, or salary projections used by the institution in its recruiting efforts shall be accurate and based upon reliable statistical data which shall be provided to all prospective students and to the Commission upon request.
+The recruitment material used does not mention anything about placement claims, employment predictions, or salary projections used by the institution in its recruiting efforts should be accurate and based upon reliable statistical data which should be provided to all prospective students and to the Commission upon request.
 It is the responsibility of the institution to ensure that all such claims are kept up to date and reflect actual current conditions and job market projections, considering the anticipated needs in the local community.
 Advertisements shall contain citations of the source of such claims.
 The institution shall maintain backup documentation to support the citations.